 All our hormones and emotions are geared towards finding a partner and procreating for the sake of the human race.
 It’s basic biology.
 It’s what comes to us most naturally.
 How can it then be a sin?
 When has God ever appeared on Earth and told us it is a sin and goes against ‘His plan’?
 Did God write the scriptures?
 No, man did.
-Or to be more specific, men did.
+Or, to be more specific, men did.

 Women have gone through so much trauma all because their families are more concerned about what others will think of them.
 I’ve said this before and I’ll say it again, who gives a damn what others think.
 Those that have something to say have more dirty laundry bursting out of their locked cupboards than they’d care to admit.
 And once they’ve cast a few stones at you, then what?
 They go back to their petty gossip circles and all you’re left with is lasting trauma and anguish within your own family.

-What if you stopped giving a damn about what others think and chose compassion every time.
+What if you stopped giving a damn about what others think and chose compassion every time?

 What if you stepped up and gave your daughter all the love and support she needed.

-As a parent, before you ever find yourself in such a situation with your daughter (or your son having gotten his sexual partner pregnant), let them know from as young an age as possible that they can always come and talk to you about these things.
+As a parent, before you ever find yourself in such a situation with your daughter (or your son, having gotten his sexual partner pregnant), let them know from as young an age as possible that they can always come and talk to you about these things.
 Show them through your consistent actions and behaviour that you will always listen to them and be supportive.
-You will save so much anguish and torment that could in turn affect the baby.
-It was one of my biggest worries, that if I were to keep the baby, would it be affected by all the stress I was going through.
+You will save so much anguish and torment that could, in turn, affect the baby.
+It was one of my biggest worries, that if I were to keep the baby, would it be affected by all the stress I was going through?

 And what if you can talk to your child openly about contraception even before the age you think they’d be sexually active.

 In some Western cultures, it’s not unheard of for a girl of fourteen or fifteen years old, even if she’s not sexually active yet, to go on oral contraceptives with the signed consent of a parent or legal guardian.
-This might sound preposterous to some of you, but think about it, wouldn’t you rather assume that your daughter is sexually active (or thinking about becoming active) and has taken all the right precautions, than assume she isn’t, never discussing it with her, and one, day lo and behold she’s pregnant.
+This might sound preposterous to some of you, but think about it, wouldn’t you rather assume that your daughter is sexually active (or thinking about becoming active) and has taken all the proper precautions, than assume she isn’t, never discussing it with her, and one, day lo and behold she’s pregnant.